aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

    :height: 373px

-RoC Curve
+ROCCurve
 ---------

-Last but not least, lets evaluate our ranking via RoC curve. area=\ ``0.83`` indicates our ranking scores are reasonable.
+Last but not least, lets evaluate our ranking via ROCcurve. area=\ ``0.83`` indicates our ranking scores are reasonable.

 .. code:: ipython3